trallard/airflow-tutorial/source/setup.rst

 ::
     This account is to be used for the Airflow tutorial at PyCon US 2019 lead by Tania Allard.
     We will be using the Twitter API to collect tweets, setting a database and create ETL pipelines as part of the tutorial.
-    This will be integrated into Airflow and no personal identifiable data will be used in the process.
+    This will be integrated into Airflow and no personally identifiable data will be used in the process.
     We will not be conducting text analysis, user details analysis or any sort of surveillance process as part of the tutorial.

 Azure Pass account
 ~~~~~~~~~~~~~~~~~~~
-As a PyCon attendee you will be issued with an Azure pass worth 200 dollars with a 90 days validity.
+As a PyCon attendee, you will be issued with an Azure pass worth 200 dollars with a 90 days validity.
 You will not need to add credit card details to activate but you will need to follow this process to redeem your credits.

 1. Email your facilitator at trallard@bitsandchips.me, they will send you an email with a `unique` code to redeem.
 Please do not share with anyone,
-this is a single use pass and once activated it will be invalid.
+this is a single-use pass and once activated it will be invalid.

 2. Go to `this site <https://www.microsoftazurepass.com/?wt.mc_id=PyCon-github-taallard>`_ to redeem your pass.
 We recommend doing this in a private/incognito window.
-You can then
-click start and attach your new pass to your existing account.
+You can then click start and attach your new pass to your existing account.

 If you see the following error (see image)